San Francisco And San Jose Provide Emergency Paid Sick Leave To Cover FFCRA Coverage Gaps (UPDATED)

 [Ed.
 Note: On April 14, 2020, San Francisco amended the SF PHELO, and now awaits Mayor Breed’s Signature.
 The changes are detailed below.]

-[Ed Note: Although the SF PHELO was set to expire on June 16, San Francisco has reenacted the ordinance and it will remain in effect for another 61 days, unless it is reenacted, or the Public Health Emergency is terminated.]
+[Ed Note: SF PHELO was set to expire on August 15, 2020, San Francisco has again reenacted the ordinance and it will remain in effect for another 61 days.]

 Who Is Covered?